Henry Elkins

-Reverend Doctor Henry G. Elkins Jr. (also known as Hank Elkins) (born February 13, 1937) is best known for his early work in the civil rights movement.
+Henry G. Elkins Jr. (also known as Hank Elkins) (born February 13, 1937) is best known for his early work in the civil rights movement.
 In the early 1960s Elkins served as assistant pastor to Martin Luther King Jr. at Ebenezer Baptist Church.
 He lived with the King family and helped lead civil rights activities.
 In the early 1970s Elkins switched career paths and became an American Public Health and International Development scholar at Columbia University and then worked with the Population Council and USAID.

 Education

 Elkins graduated from Yale University in 1959 with a B.A. in History.
 He earned a B.D. in divinity from Southeast Seminary in 1962.
 Later Elkins switched from ministry and earned a Ph.D. in Sociology from the University of Chicago in 1972.

 Civil rights work

 In the early 1960s, Elkins was active in the Civil Rights Movement and worked closely with the Reverend Martin Luther King Jr. Elkins served as Dr. King's Assistant Pastor at the Ebenezer Baptist Church in Atlanta in 1962, during which time he lived with the King family.